macroing/CEL4J-Artifact/README.md

 result = get("result");

 //If the key "result" was already associated with a value prior to the evaluation of this script, you could use $result to access it instead.
+//$result, if it's a Double like shown above, would be converted to the following code:
+//Double.class.cast(scriptContext.getBindings(ScriptContext.ENGINE_SCOPE).get("result"))

 System.out.println(result);